 The Park Interpretive staff is developing some interpretive signs to describe the geological formations and unique habitats in this area.

 The proposed trail route was studied throughout 2016 and 2017 to be sure it does not negatively impact the fragile habitats in this part of the Park.
 A small parking lot and trailhead signs will be built near the intersection of Baatz and Fritz roads after the final trail has been built.

-We plan to start construction in the spring of 2018.
+We plan to start construction in May, 2018.
 If you are interested in helping, contact us.